Sho Otsuka

 Sho Otsuka (大塚 翔, Otsuka Sho) is a Japanese football player.
 He is the son of former footballer and manager Ichiro Otsuka.

 Club career

 Otsuka was born in Toyama Prefecture on July 25, 1995.
 After graduating from Kwansei Gakuin University, he joined J3 League club FC Ryukyu in 2018.

+Personal life

+His father, Ichiro Otsuka is a manager and currently managing the Mongolia national team.